-- In the course of your representation, you may determine that your matter would benefit from additional assistance from a private law firm or in-house counsel due to its complexity or timeliness.
+- In the course of your representation, you might determine that your matter would benefit from additional assistance from a private law firm or in-house counsel due to its complexity or timeliness.
 Please contact us immediately to discuss possible partnerships.

 - Track hours spent on the matter.

 - Inform the Partnership when the matter is complete and report your hours spent.